ddecarle/eeb462-2024/Lab6_Phylogenomics2.md

 ### Background

-During Lab 5 we processed and assembled raw NGS reads to generate fasta format sequences for our taxa of interest (*i.e.* target loci).
+During [Lab 5](https://github.com/ddecarle/eeb462-2024/blob/main/Lab5_Phylogenomics1.md), we processed and assembled raw NGS reads to generate fasta format sequences for our taxa of interest (*i.e.* target loci).
 Today we will focus on **further processing these fasta files in order to prepare the data for phylogenetic analyses**.

 The first step will be **assessing our assembled target loci** in more detail.
 Specifically, we want to make sure that what we assembled is of good enough quality for robust phylogenetic analyses (remember: garbage in ➤ garbage out).
 Poor quality loci include those with large amounts of **missing data**, as these contain few phylogenetically informative sites and can thus present challenges to or mislead phylogenetic analyses.

-After removing poor quality loci, an important next step is ensuring that loci are orthologous. **Orthologous sequences are those with shared ancestry and whose split from one another was the result of a speciation event**.
-Another non-speciation event that can lead to similar but non-orthologous sequences is gene duplication.
-Sequences with a shared ancestry whose split was the result of a gene duplication even are known as **paralogous sequences**.
+After removing poor quality loci, an important next step is ensuring that loci are orthologous. **Orthologous sequences are those with shared ancestry and whose divergence from one another was the result of a speciation event**.
+Another non-speciation event that can lead to similar, but non-orthologous, sequences is gene duplication.
+Sequences with a shared ancestry whose split was the result of a gene duplication event are known as **paralogous sequences**.
 Phylogenies based on orthologous sequences give us the history of species relationship.
 In contrast, phylogenies based on paralogous sequences give us the history of gene duplication events, which may not be the same as the history of speciation events.
 Therefore, if we are interested in resolving species relationships (which we often are), then it is imperative that we base our analyses almost exclusively on orthologous sequences.

 Unfortunately, it is not always easy to determine whether the loci you are using represent orthologous copies across your taxa.
 In response, several approaches for identifying orthologs have been developed: